ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 - `overlap` maps into `graph B`.
 - Thus, the regions in which `overlap` maps into `graph A` and `graph B` are common to the two graphs.

-(The morphisms in the above diagram are injective, but in general they need not be so!
+(The graph morphisms in the above diagram are injective, but in general they need not be so!
 Connecitivity matters!)

 The `overlap` acts as a bridge between two graphs.
 Theoretically, presence of an overlap means that we can navigate from one graph to the other via common vertices and edges.
 That is, we can combine `graph A` and `graph B` into a single graph.
 This idea of a combining graphs can be loosely illustrated as sticking together two sheets of paper using glue.